Brewers vs. Guardians Player Props Betting Odds

-Christian Yelich and Jose Ramirez are two of the players with prop bets on the table when the Milwaukee Brewers and the Cleveland Guardians meet at Progressive Field on Friday (starting at 7:10 PM ET).
+Player prop bet options for Jose Ramirez, Christian Yelich and others are available when the Cleveland Guardians host the Milwaukee Brewers at Progressive Field on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!